marcelofern/marcelofern.github.io/posts/cpp/branchless_programming/index.md

 ```

 In this case, the branchless C++ code fell apart due to the compiler being
-really good at optimisations, one of such optimisations is using branchless
+really good at optimisations.
+One of such optimisations is using branchless
-programming itself.
-However, this illustrates why it's important to
+programming itself!
+However, this illustrates why it's important to actually
-actually see what the compiled code looks like.
-However, all things being
+see what the compiled code looks like.
+However, all things being equal,
-equal, branchless code **will** be faster on an assembly level, and there will
+branchless code **will** be faster on an assembly level, and there will be many
-be many times where the compiler can't optimise the code (like when you have a
+times where the compiler can't optimise the code (like when you have `volatile`
-`volatile` variables all over the show).
+variables all over).

 ## What about interpreted languages?